wp-plugins/user-specific-content/readme.txt

 *   You can select any number of Users you want by there names.
 *   You can select any number of users Roles you want by there names.
-*   Easy Customization of content blocked massage per post, or page.
+*   Easy Customization of content blocked massage per post, page or custom type.
-*   Works with both posts, and pages.
+*   Works with both posts,pages and custom types.
 *   Content to none logged in users only.
 *   Setup global default blocked message.
-(NEW)
-*   plugin blocks when using `the_content` filter and/or `the_excerpt` on admin selection.(NEW)
+*   plugin blocks when using `the_content` filter and/or `the_excerpt` on admin selection.
 *	Simple admin Panel.
-(NEW)
 *	Block Multiple contents on a single post/page for multiple users Using ShortCode.
-(NEW)
+*	New admin panel.
+*	Change metabox settings (new)
+*	in option panel help tabs.